MK-467-Woofya/gamification-tool/README.md

 A simiplified description of the main Woofya application is that it provides features to dog owners based primarily around finding dog-friendly and dog-centric locations and activities for users to share with their pet.

-The API provides extensions to these features through user check-ins, quests, titles, and other gamification and social systems.
+The API provides extensions to these features through user check-ins, quests, titles, avatars, games, and leaderboards.

 Ultimately, through enhanced interaction, this project seeks to incentivise attending these events and fostering more experiences between dog and owner.